Instructor: Marina Bosi

 Below are elements of a well-presented homework:

-Typed and scanned homeworks are equally subject to the guidelines above.
+Typed and scanned homework are equally subject to the guidelines above.
 Furthermore:

 This course includes a final project.
 The final project consists of the design and implementation of a simple perceptual audio coder.
 Groups of up to three students typically work together on the final project.